XRPLF/xrpl-dev-portal/content/reliable_tx.md

 ### LastLedgerSequence

-The [`LastLedgerSequence`](https://ripple.com/build/transactions/#lastledgersequence) is an optional parameter of all transactions.
+[`LastLedgerSequence`](https://ripple.com/build/transactions/#lastledgersequence) is an optional parameter of all transactions.
 This instructs the Ripple network that a transaction must be validated on or before a specific ledger instance.
 The transaction will never be included in a ledger instance with a higher sequence number.

 Use the `LastLedgerSequence` parameter to prevent undesirable cases where a transaction is not promptly validated yet could become viable at some point in the future.
-Gateways and other back end applications should specify the `LastLedgerSequence` parameter on every transaction.
+Gateways and other back-end applications should specify the `LastLedgerSequence` parameter on every transaction.
 Automated processes should use a value of 4 greater than the sequence number of the last validated ledger[1] to ensure that a transaction is validated or rejected in a predictable and timely fashion.

 Applications using rippled APIs should explicitly specify a `LastLedgerSequence` when submitting transactions.
-When using ripple-lib or ripple-rest, a `LastLedgerSequence` is automatically included.
+When using ripple-lib or Ripple-REST, a `LastLedgerSequence` is automatically included.
 Applications using those APIs are recommended to use the `LastLedgerSequence` calculated by the API.